ranjithks002/zemax/30Deg_Double_Gauss_System/README.md

 ---

 ## 3. Environmental Thermal Sweep (20°C vs 40°C)
-Industrial inspection lenses rarely operate in climate-controlled cleanrooms. [cite_start]The system was evaluated against a thermal delta of +20°C (transitioning from a 20°C baseline to a 40°C unconditioned factory floor) to observe the impact of geometric expansion and refractive index shifts (dn/dT)[cite: 1659].
+Industrial inspection lenses rarely operate in climate-controlled cleanrooms.
+The system was evaluated against a thermal delta of +20°C (transitioning from a 20°C baseline to a 40°C unconditioned factory floor) to observe the impact of geometric expansion and refractive index shifts (dn/dT).

 | Field Angle | 20°C Baseline RMS Spot | 40°C Heated RMS Spot | Thermal Degradation Observation |
 | :--- | :--- | :--- | :--- |